 So what exactly can business owners do about overdue payments?
-Learning how to write an effective late payment invoice email could be the difference between getting paid or not.
+Learning how to write an effective late payment invoice email is a good place to stat.
 We’ve put together three late payment email templates you can use if you’re chasing payment: a polite reminder template, a firm reminder template, and a final notice template.
 Check them out right here.

 Polite reminder template (less than 14 days overdue)

 In the best-case scenario, your customer only needs a polite nudge to make payment.
 This is actually fairly common, as invoices can sometimes fall through the cracks in a busy accounting department.
 This means that just sending a polite follow-up email can sometimes be enough.

 When you send your first overdue invoice email, be sure to keep the tone of the letter polite and respectful.
 This avoids creating friction with the client and encourages them to resolve the situation.
 Use this late payment reminder template for invoices that are less than 14 days overdue: